-President and Chief Executive Officer, Joseph V. Gulfo, M.D.
+Chairman, President and Chief Executive Officer, Joseph V. Gulfo, M.D.

-On January 5, 2004 we entered into an employment agreement with Dr. Joseph V. Gulfo, our President and Chief Executive Officer, which has been extended to December 31, 2011 under an automatic extension provision.
+On January 5, 2004 we entered into an employment agreement with Dr. Joseph V. Gulfo, our Chairman, President and Chief Executive Officer, which has been extended to December 31, 2012 under an automatic extension provision.
 The employment agreement provides Dr. Gulfo with an annual base salary subject to periodic review by our Board of Directors, and yearly bonuses at the discretion of our Board of Directors.

-In 2007, Dr. Gulfo received a base salary of \$260,000 effective April 1, 2007.
-Effective March 1, 2008, Dr. Gulfo received a salary increase to \$280,000 reflecting the Company's pay-for-performance plan and considering the prevailing market, and he was awarded a \$65,000 discretionary cash bonus for 2008.
 In August 2009, Dr Gulfo received, based on the Company's progress and in accordance with the Company's pay-for-performance plan, a base salary increase to \$313,600, effective as of March 1, 2009, and was awarded a discretionary cash bonus of \$150,000.
-Dr. Gulfo did not receive an increase in base salary or a cash bonus in 2010.
+Dr. Gulfo did not receive an increase in base salary or a cash bonus in 2010 or 2011.

 Dr. Gulfo's employment agreement also provided for three separate grants of stock options.
 The first two stock option grants for the purchase of a total of 81,753 shares of our Common Stock at an exercise price of \$0.46 per share have fully vested and were exercised on October 15, 2008.
-The number of shares of our Common Stock subject to the third stock option was based on a formula that can only be calculated at the time if and when the Company receives FDA approval of its PMA application for MelaFind®.
-On October 10, 2008, this formula based option, issued in 2004 to Dr. Gulfo from the Company's 2003 Plan at an exercise
+The third stock option was cancelled and replaced with a stock option for 900,000 shares of Common Stock at an exercise price of \$3.75 (the closing price on the grant date) per share.
+Of the 900,000 common shares underlying this stock option granted to Dr. Gulfo, 180,000 shares vested immediately, 540,000 shares vested upon the Company receiving FDA approval of its PMA application for MelaFind®, and 180,000 shares vest in four equal annual installments commencing on October 10, 2009, which was the first anniversary of the date of grant.
+These 900,000 options expire on October 9, 2018.

-(2) These amounts consists of (i) a stipend of \$3,000 per month which is intended to cover commutation expenses, home office expenses and certain communication expenses, (ii) Company matching contributions made under our SIMPLE IRA Plan of \$6,934, \$11,500 and \$9,408 for 2008, 2009 and 2010, respectively, and (iii) reimbursement of travel and lodging expense of \$13,200 and \$13,200 for 2008 and 2009, respectively.
+(2) These amounts consists of (i) a stipend of \$3,000 per month which is intended to cover commutation expenses, home office expenses and certain communication expenses, (ii) Company matching contributions made under our SIMPLE IRA Plan of, \$11,500, in 2009 and \$9,408 for each of 2010 and 2011, and (iii) reimbursement of travel and lodging expense of \$13,200 for 2009.